The Kingsmen: History

 After starting 1965 with their own float in the Rose Bowl Parade, the Kingsmen returned to the Top 10 nationally with "The Jolly Green Giant" reaching No. 4 on Billboard and No. 8 on Cashbox.
 The novelty number also made No. 25 on the Billboard R&B chart and hit No. 1 on the RPM Canada chart.
 (Note: As reported in Record World, the Kingsmen considered a "Jolly Green Giant" sequel, "The Race Is On" written by Scepter-Wand exec Pete Garris, about the giant pursuing Annie Fanny who was married to Mohair Sam, but no recording was made.)
 The follow-up song was "The Climb", No. 45 on Cashbox and No. 65 on Billboard.
 "Annie Fanny" was released next reaching No. 43 on Cashbox and No. 47 on Billboard.
 Next came "(You Got) The Gamma Goochee", No. 98 on Cashbox and No. 122 on Billboard.
 The group also appeared in the beach party movie How to Stuff a Wild Bikini singing "Give Her Lovin'" (released as a B-side to "Annie Fanny") which appeared on the soundtrack album along with their recording of the title song.

 In 1966 the Kingsmen continued to hit the charts with "Killer Joe" reaching No. 77 on Billboard and No. 81 on Cashbox.
 Their original recording of "Louie Louie" was re-released as "Louie Louie 64-65-66" and re-entered the Billboard, Cash Box, and Record World charts.
 They also released a promotional item, a "picture-sleeve-clad potato-chip ad jingle 45" titled "The Krunch", their only picture sleeve single, which did not chart.

-1966 also saw two Kingsmen departures: Barry Curtis was drafted and Norm Sundholm opted to work full time for Sunn amplifiers, a business he had started in 1964 with his brother.
+1966 also saw two Kingsmen departures: Barry Curtis was drafted and Norm Sundholm opted to work full time for Sunn amplifiers, a business he had started in 1964 with his brother Conrad.
 Replacements were J.C.
-Rieck on keyboards (until Curtis's return) and Kerry Magness on bass, with Magness soon giving way to Pete Borg and then Jeff Beals.
+Rieck on keyboards (until Curtis's return) and Kerry Magness (followed by Pete Borg and Jeff Beals) on bass.

 In 1967 they made the charts for the last time with "Bo Diddley Bach" reaching No. 128 on Billboard, and in July founding member Lynn Easton left the group.
 He worked for an advertising firm and hosted this is IT, a "bandstand-type" show for Portland television station KGW.
 Singer Turley Richards was brought in as Easton's replacement, but he departed later that same year.